-- Coinsurance is not provided until the deductible is satisfied. - Coinsurance is not provided until any applicable emergency room penalty is satisfied. - Penalties for failure to obtain preauthorization when required are paid by the Covered Person without coinsurance from the Plan and are not counted in the out-of-pocket maximum. - Allowable Charges for hospice care as described under "Covered Medical Benefits" are paid by the Plan at 100% for PPO Providers, without coinsurance. - Preventive Care Services are paid at 100% for PPO Providers without deductible or coinsurance. - Birthing Center services and supplies as described under "Covered Medical Benefits" are paid at 100% without deductible or coinsurance. - Allowable Charges for home private duty nursing are paid at 50% coinsurance. - Expenses that exceed the UCR Charge are not Allowable Charges and are paid by the Covered Person without coinsurance from the Plan and are not counted in the out-of-pocket maximum. - Expenses that exceed the frequency of visits or other Plan limitations are not considered Allowable Charges and are paid by the Covered Person without coinsurance from the Plan and are not counted in the out-of-pocket maximum. - Covered Services provided by a Non-PPO Provider are paid at the PPO coinsurance rate (80%/100% of the UCR Charge) if the Covered Person had no choice in the selection of the Provider and did not know the Provider was a Non-PPO Provider.
+- Coinsurance for Non-PPO hospital facilities, surgical centers and outpatient therapy providers in Anchorage is 40% of the Allowable Charge (Plan pays 60% of Allowable Charge; Covered Person pays 40% of Allowable Charge) for Actives or 30%.
+Plan pays 70% of Allowable Charge; Covered Person pays 30% of Allowable Charge for Retirees.
+This applies to all inpatient admissions, outpatient surgery, diagnostic testing, imagery, rehabilitative and habilitative therapies. - Coinsurance is not provided until the deductible is satisfied. - Coinsurance is not provided until any applicable emergency room penalty is satisfied. - Penalties for failure to obtain preauthorization when required are paid by the Covered Person without coinsurance from the Plan and are not counted in the out-of-pocket maximum. - Preventive Care Services are paid at 100% of the Allowable Charge for without deductible or coinsurance. - Allowable Charges for home private duty nursing are paid at 50% coinsurance. - Expenses that exceed the UCR Charge are not Allowable Charges and are paid by the Covered Person without coinsurance from the Plan and are not counted in the out-of-pocket maximum. - Expenses that exceed the frequency of visits or other Plan limitations are not considered Allowable Charges and are paid by the Covered Person without coinsurance from the Plan and are not counted in the out-of-pocket maximum. - Covered Services provided by a Non-PPO hospital, surgical center or outpatient therapy Provider in Anchorage are paid at the PPO coinsurance rate (80%/100% of the UCR Charge for Actives and 70%/100% of the UCR Charge for Retirees) for services unavailable at a PPO or if the Covered Person had no choice in the selection of the Provider and did not know the Provider was a Non-PPO Provider.
 The Covered Person's 20% coinsurance share applies to the deductible and out-of-pocket maximum for PPO Providers.
 Amounts in excess of the Allowable Charge (balanced billed amounts above UCR) do not apply to the out-of-pocket maximum.
-The Covered Person must submit proof that there was no choice in Provider selection and the Covered Person did not know a Non-PPO Provider would be used.

-• Covered Services that are in the emergency department at a Non-PPO hospital for treatment of a Medical Emergency are paid at the PPO coinsurance rate (80%/100% of UCR).
-There is a \$200 penalty for emergency room care, unless treatment is for an accidental Injury or there is direct admission to the Hospital.
+The Covered Person must submit proof that there was no choice in Provider selection and the Covered Person did not know a Non-PPO Provider would be used. - Covered Services at a Non-PPO hospital for treatment of an emergency medical condition are paid at the PPO coinsurance rate (80%/100% of UCR Actives and 70%/100% Retirees).
+There is a \$400 penalty for non-emergency services received at an emergency room.